Special reception needs of vulnerable groups

 According to the provisions of the IPA, unaccompanied minors have to be accommodated in institutions that are intended for minors and provided with adequate support and care.
 The decision as to where the unaccompanied minor will be accommodated is made by the UOIM, in cooperation with the legal guardian, after obtaining the opinion of the social services.[8]

-Upon accommodation, each child will be assigned their own counsellors, responsible for monitoring the child’s development.
-Each counsellor can be responsible for up to 5 children.[19]
-Each child will have their personal file with all documentation relating to their accommodation and care.[20]
+Upon accommodation, each child is assigned their own counsellor, responsible for monitoring the child’s development.
+Each counsellor can be responsible for up to 5 children.[13]
+Each child has their personal file with all documentation relating to their accommodation and care.[14]
 In 5 days after arrival, the individual plan for care and treatment of the child should be prepared.
 The plan should also include the assessment of the best interest of the child, identified vulnerabilities, special needs or risks that can affect the accommodation process or security and benefits of the child.
-The plan is amended during the accommodation of the child and has to be adapted to the child’s age, gender, needs, other circumstances and experiences of the child, the child’s wishes and interest.
+The plan can be amended during the accommodation of the child and has to be adapted to the child’s age, gender, needs, other circumstances and experiences of the child, the child’s wishes and interest.
 It also has to include all the relevant information regarding the provision of professional support, care planning, medical care, education, career path and his hobbies and interests.
-The individual plan also includes a plan for further accommodation and the definition of short-term, medium-term and long-term goals.[21]
+The individual plan also includes a plan for further accommodation and the definition of short-term, medium-term and long-term goals.[15]
 Cooperation of different stakeholders and individuals working with the child is foreseen.
-The cooperation will be coordinated by the UOIM that can also organize a multidisciplinary team for consultation on the future treatment of the child.[22]
+The cooperation will be coordinated by the UOIM that can also organise a multidisciplinary team for consultation on the future treatment of the child.[16]
+In practice, cooperation between UOIM and legal guardians as well as other stakeholders is maintained on a case-by-case basis and depends on the needs of the child.

 As described in Legal Representation of Unaccompanied Children, appointed legal guardians assist unaccompanied children with access to health care, education and reception, among other tasks.

-[3] UOIM: Deležniki podpisali nov protokol o preprečevanju in ukrepanju v primerih spolnega nasilja ter nasilja na podalgi spola, 25 February 2020, available in Slovenian at: https://bit.ly/39AXpdb.
+[2] UOIM: Deležniki podpisali nov protokol o preprečevanju in ukrepanju v primerih spolnega nasilja ter nasilja na podalgi spola, 25 February 2020, available in Slovenian here.

 [4] Article 86(2) IPA.